 To make Coconut Pandan Waffles (or Bánh Kẹp Lá Dứa), you will need the following ingredients:

-• The combination of these three flours ensures a perfect texture for the pandan waffles.
-Rice flour makes a crispy outer, tapioca starch adds a delightful chewiness to the inside while all-purpose flour helps the waffles be fluffier.
+• Three flours: Rice flour makes a crispy outer, tapioca starch adds a delightful chewiness to the inside while all-purpose flour helps the waffles be fluffier.

-• Coconut milk and pandan extract are key ingredients that provide the waffles with their distinctive, rich, and creamy flavor.
+• Coconut milk and pandan extract: provide the waffles with their distinctive, rich, and creamy flavor.

-• You will also need: eggs, cooking oil, sugar, salt, baking powder
+• Eggs, cooking oil, sugar, salt, baking powder.

 • In a large bowl, combine all the liquid ingredients (coconut milk, eggs, cooking oil, pandan extract) along with sugar and salt.
 You can use a whisk or a hand-mixer to mix them together until well combined.